mmfausnaugh/mapspec/README.md

     chi2, p_best, frac_accept, p_chain = metro_hast(5000, my_line, my_model, keep = True)

 This will return the MCMC chain of parameters in `p_chain`.  `p_chain` is actually its own object (`mapspec.mapspec.Chain`), but it is little more than a glorified NxM array that knows how to plot itself (it also stores the log-likelihood for each set of parameters in a separate attribute).
+Also

+    plt.ion()
+    chi2, p_best, frac_accept, p_chain = metro_hast(5000, my_line, my_model, plot = True)

+will plot the MCMC chain as it runs.

 # Details #